Kareela (ferry): Service history

 Kareela was launched on 31 May 1905.
-Among those present were Mr Russell (Chairman of directors), W G Todd (secretary Sydney Ferries, Limited), and Mr Sinclair (of Morrison and Sinclair).
+Among those present were Mr Russell (chairman of directors), W G Todd (secretary Sydney Ferries, Limited), and Mr Sinclair (of Morrison and Sinclair).
 The vessel was christened by Miss Enid Russell (thought to be the chairman's daughter), who broke a bottle of champagne on the propeller of the vessel.
-Her trials were on 7 September 1905 and she entered service 4 days later initially on the Neutral Bay run.
+The ferry's trials were on 7 September 1905 and she entered service 4 days later initially on the Neutral Bay run.
 Kareela earned the nickname "The Box", which may have been due to appearing to not float any lower in the water no matter how many passengers she was carrying.

 In 1932, the Sydney Harbour Bridge was opened, and Sydney Ferries Ltd's annual patronage dropped from 40 million to about 15 million.
-Almost 20 Sydney Ferry Limited boats were put up for sale, however, Kareela was one of the boats kept on.
-The post-Bridge drop in demand for the ferry fleet was somewhat mitigated as many could not afford their own transport in the Great Depression of the 1930s and rationing of fuel during World War 2 made the coal required for the steam ferries relatively cheap.
+Almost 20 Sydney Ferry Limited boats were put up for sale; however, Kareela was one of the boats kept on.
+The post-bridge drop in demand for the ferry fleet was somewhat mitigated, as many could not afford their own transport in the Great Depression of the 1930s and rationing of fuel during World War II made the coal required for the steam ferries relatively cheap.

-However, the post World War II years saw the drop in demand pick up pace.
-In 1951, with annual patronage down to 9 million, the NSW State Government took over Sydney Ferries Limited and its remaining fleet and assets.
+However, the post-World War II years saw the drop in demand pick up pace.
+In 1951, with annual patronage down to 9 million, the New South Wales State Government took over Sydney Ferries Limited and its remaining fleet and assets.
 The Port Jackson and Manly Steamship Company, which ran the Manly service, was paid to run the services.
-The services and fleet were quickly rationalised with most of the larger remaining timber K-class steamers being decommissioned.
+The services and fleet were quickly rationalised, with most of the larger remaining timber K-class steamers being decommissioned.
 Kirrule, Kiandra, Kamiri and Kirawa were all broken up at this time.
 Kareela, however, was again retained in service.
 The reprieve was short-lived and in 1959, she was sold for breaking up after Kosciusko returned to service following her conversion to diesel power.